reclaimprotocol/attestor-core/docs/zkp.md

 Now, assume Bob also has access to the same ciphertext (encrypted data), but no access to the plaintext inside.
 Alice would like to prove to Bob that the block corresponds to her having a balance of `10,000USD`, but doesn't want to reveal her username.

 This is the exact parallel to Alice having received this piece of data from her bank website in a TLS-encrypted connection.
-Bob would be our witness in this case.
+Bob would be our attestor in this case.

 Of course, if Alice were to send Bob the key used to encrypt the data, Bob would be able to decrypt the data and see the username.
 He'd also be able to see all other data encrypted with the same key (explained why [here](/docs/claim-creation.md#why-we-need-separate-keys-for-each-chunk)).